NeuroML/Documentation/source/Userdocs/GettingStarted.md

 ```
 NeuroML, however, does not use these tags.
 It defines its own set of standard tags using an [XML Schema](http://www.w3.org/2001/XMLSchema-instance).
-The NeuroML XML schema defines the structure and contents of a valid NeuroML document.
+In other words, the NeuroML XML schema defines the structure and contents of a valid NeuroML document.
 Various tools can then compare NeuroML documents to the NeuroML Schema to validate them.

 ```{admonition} Purpose of the NeuroML schema